nmit-1NT23CS251/ReclaimAI/README.md

 - `GET /robustness` — the 8-trial sensitivity check: agent-vs-best-baseline lift under ±25% jittered assumptions, plus win count and lift range.
 - `GET /simulation-log/{policy}` — full per-transaction trace for `reclaimai_agent`, `always_retry_now`, `retry_then_stop`, `random_valid`, or `smart_rules`.

-## What's next

-- Swap the simulated environment's probabilities for real (anonymized) outcome data once available, and re-train — this is also the honest way to settle the agent-vs-`smart_rules` near-tie, since both are currently scored against the same assumed probabilities.
-- Move from a tabular Q-table to a function-approximation policy (small neural net) once the state space grows past what a table can cover cleanly (e.g. adding merchant-category or payment-method features).
-- Wire `escalate_human` into an actual ops queue/webhook instead of just logging the decision.
-- Feed `smart_rules`' logic in as a warm start / reward-shaping signal for training, rather than only using it as a comparison baseline — a natural way to combine "known-good heuristic" with "adapts on its own."

----
 Built solo by Taqia Bakhtiar for the Razorpay AI Buildathon (AI Revenue Recovery track).